Cancellier27/Git-API-search/README.md

 4. You will need to have a GitHub Token.
-   - Get your token and paste it inside a file caled token.ts
+   - Get your token and paste it inside a file named token.ts
    - Using a toke will allow you to make many more requests to the API

 ```bash